-How can Analysis and Design help in a software project and what are its example outputs?
+How can Software Product Design help in a software project and what are its example outputs?

-Whether you use IT outsourcing for the production of software, or do all your development and IT in-house, Analysis and Design should not be overlooked as it provides useful tools to ensure your products meet the needs of your end users and therefore strengthen your position in the face of competitors.
+Whether you use IT outsourcing for the production of software, or do all your development and IT in-house, Software Product Design should not be overlooked as it provides useful tools to ensure your products meet the needs of your end users and therefore strengthen your position in the face of competitors.

-Analysis and Design is a service provided by Business Analysts (BA) and User Experience Designers (UX) which allows you to have your need investigated with an aim of finding the best solution to your business challenge.
+Software Product Design is a service provided by Business Analysts (BA), User Experience Designers (UX) and technical experts such as developers and testers, which allows you to have your need investigated with an aim of finding the best solution to your business challenge.

 The role of a Business Analyst (BA)

-The role of a Business Analyst is to identify your needs as a client during the early phases of a project, and throughout its entire duration.
+The role of a Business Analyst (BA) is to identify your needs as a client during the early phases of a project, and throughout its entire duration.
 A BA serves as a bridge between your business and a development team, translating business goals and requirements into technical language and technical questions into business language.
 Because a BA understands the reasoning behind the product, they will be able to answer such questions as ‘how long should a given text box be?’ or ‘what access level should a particular role have?’ without the need to pass each query to your Product Owner.

 How can a Business Analyst help in your project?